ZilNames: Zilliqa Name Service Documentation

 # React Integration Example

-For React applications, here's how you might implement hooks to use ZilNames:
+For React applications, here's how you might implement hooks to use ZilNames manually:

 import { useQuery } from '@tanstack/react-query';